THE Dandelion Muse is Charlotte Zolotow *, the renowned children’s book author, a Publisher Emerita, and retired HarperCollins VP.

 * Charlotte Zolotow passed away peacefully in her sleep at the age of 98 in November of 2013.

-It finally opened and the owner of the voice greeted me, “Yes?”
+The door finally opened and the owner of the voice greeted me, “Yes?”

 Decades of wear and tear rested comfortably on Charlotte Zolotow’s face, her expression a blend of anticipation and uncertainty.

-“He was definitely wrong,” I interrupted.
+“Well, he was definitely wrong, then,” I interrupted.

 Her interest in children was unsurprising.
 She was one of America’s foremost authors of children’s books and was not yet ready to consider full-time retirement–not until life’s latest twist snared her hopes.